 Possession of Beer/Wine in a Dry CountyWhat?
-Not "minor in possession," as this individual was not a minor, but possession in a dry county.
+Not "minor in possession," as this individual was not a minor, but possession of beer or wine in a dry county.
 I do live in a dry county, and I am aware that the sale of alcohol is prohibited.
 If I want a beer, I have to drive into the next county to get it.
 I had no idea that one could be charged with a crime for legally purchasing alcohol and then bringing it home with me!
 Wasn't prohibition repealed?

-This is yet another example of Christians - Southern Baptists in this case - imposing their religiously-based version of morality on everyone else.
+This looks like yet another example of conservative Christians - Southern Baptists in this case - imposing their religiously-based version of morality on everyone else.
 I realize that arguments could be made that banning the sale of alcohol or restricting it in some odd manner has redeeming social value.
 I do not agree with these arguments, but I can at least imagine what they would look like.
 But to ban the possession of alcohol and enforce it through criminal penalties is something else entirely.